Dweaver309/nanoFrameworkFirmwareUpdate/README.md

   - Start the DFUSE Demo Application
   - Locate the .dfu file located in the device firmware update .zip file.
-  - Click the Choose then Update
+  - Click the "Choose" button then the "Update" button
   - Toggle the devices power
   - That's all we are done!